 Firstly, there are a lot of entities that prepare Special Purpose Financial Statements that meet all the recognition and measurement requirements of the Australian Accounting Standards.
 In these cases, perhaps it’s only the disclosure requirements element that needs to be addressed.

-All disclosure requirements for Tier 2 entities will now be included in AASB 1060 in a single source from 1 July 2021 and supersede the previous Reduced Disclosure Requirements framework.
+All disclosure requirements for Tier 2 entities are now included in AASB 1060 in a single source (from 1 July 2021) and supersede the previous Reduced Disclosure Requirements framework.

-There are some key areas to consider ahead of 1 July 2021, particularly for those entities currently preparing Special Purpose Financial Statements who may be captured under the previously mentioned criteria.
+In light of these changes, there are some key areas to consider, particularly for those entities preparing Special Purpose Financial Statements who may be captured under the previously mentioned criteria.
 Areas where entities may not have applied recognition and measurement requirements in their Special Purpose Financial Statements include, but are not limited to:

 - Related party transactions.